aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

   - ClickHouse®
   - Amazon S3®

-## In-Aiven integrations vs external integrations
+## Integrations between Aiven-managed services vs external integrations

 By enabling data service integrations, you create streaming data pipelines across services.
-Depending on where the services are located, you can have either in-Aiven integrations (between Aiven services) or external integrations (between an Aiven service and an external data source or application).
+Depending on where the services are located, you can have either integrations between Aiven-managed services or external integrations (between an Aiven service and an external data source or application).

 For integrating with external data sources, Aiven for ClickHouse provides two types of